 Once all the enquires raised are answered and all parties are happy to proceed, a date for exchange of contracts will be set.
 You will at exchange of contracts be legally bound to complete the sale.
 Completion can also take place on the same date as exchange but more often it will be a few weeks after exchange.
 On completion when the seller’s solicitor has cleared funds they will instruct us to release the keys to you.
 You will be called to collect the keys.
 Your solicitor will then carry out the post completion work, including registering the title at the Land Registry Deeds.

 Stennett Properties is the trading name of Stennett Properties Ltd registered in England and Wales no: 9200914 and whose registered address is: 4 Winchmore Hill Road, Southgate, London, N14 6PT.
-Authorised and regulated by the Solicitors Regulation Authority no. 564879
+Stennett Properties works in association with Stennett & Stennett solicitors who are regulated and authorised by the Solicitors Regulation Authority Registration Number 564879.